 Researchers have found that tilapia has higher levels of omega-6 fatty acids than doughnuts.
 That’s scary.

-The health risks of excessive amounts of omega-6 fatty acids in the diet are well established.
-In short, they are significant contributors to both inflammation and oxidative damage in the body.
 Inflammation and oxidative damage are major risk factors for heart disease, diabetes, cancer and many other diseases.

 Wild-caught oily fish, on the other hand, contain a favorable ratio of omega-3 to omega-6 fatty acids and may actually protect against inflammation and oxidative damage?